MattTriano/hello_world_nginx/README.md

 ## "How do I do X" roadmap
 1. How do I serve a static "hello world"?
+2. How do I log requests received as well as info about the requester?
-2. How do I serve a site that takes input and returns an output based on the input?
+3. How do I serve a site that takes input and returns an output based on the input?
-3. How do I serve https responses instead of http?
+4. How do I serve https responses instead of http?
-4. How do I configure the server to only respond to specific IP addresses?
+5. How do I configure the server to only respond to specific IP addresses?
-5. ... more to be added
+6. ... more to be added

 # Things learned